 The BIS degree program is designed to provide adult learners access to a University of Virginia undergraduate degree.
-Part-time study, discussion-oriented online evening courses and select asynchronous and face class to classes are available.
-Small class size, supportive faculty, and intentional advising are all key features that contribute to student success.
+Flexible course load, synchronous discussion-oriented online evening courses and select asynchronous and face class to classes are available.
+Small class size, supportive faculty, and faculty advising are all key features that contribute to student success.

-The BIS degree program offers online courses and in-person courses in Charlottesville, Alexandria, Loudon, Richmond, and Virginia Beach.
+The BIS degree program offers online courses and select in-person courses in Charlottesville, Alexandria, Loudoun, Richmond, and Virginia Beach.
 Most classes are held in the evenings.
 The program can be completed entirely online.

 Once you are accepted into the BIS degree program, you will be assigned to an academic advisor who will help you with course selection and guide you throughout the program to help ensure your success.